HoltechHard/Specialized_Topics_AI-ML-5130203/README.md

       * draw of model architecture
       * vector representation of data (inputs and outputs)
       * math formulation of linear combination, activation function and loss function
+      * math formulation of how neural nets calculate the predictions (y_hat)
       * explanation of gradient descendent algorithm
       * formulas of gradients and weights/biases updates